inituy/onboarding/javascript/functions.md

 	it('persists item data', function () {
 		var itemData = { id: Math.random() };

+		/* We call saveItem, but we pass our fakePersistItem function to find
+		   out how it gets called. */
 		saveItem(fakePersistItem, itemData);

 		/* Did the function persist the data